-Case 3:73-cv-00127-MMD-CSD Document 1847 Filed 03/07/2013 Page 14 of 1
+Case 3:73-cv-00128-MMD-CSD Document 669 Filed 03/07/2013 Page 14 of 11

-- They don't fit within the category of riparian, 1 2 dormant riparian interests.
+They don't fit within the category of riparian, 1 2 dormant riparian interests.
 They simply didn't belong there.
 3 It was a mistake.
 And I think there was some confusion with some of the information that we had received, so that we 4 5 ended up serving some people who just were the wrong people 6 to serve.
 7 MS. SIMON: This is Stacey Simon.
 I concur 8 with that.
 The list that was provided by Mono County, 9 it turned out was a bit over-inclusive.
 Our GIS system 10 had picked up not only those riparian properties but, 11 additionally, at least some properties that are not truly 12 riparian, but just happened to be adjacent to an irrigation ditch.
 13 14 THE COURT: All right.
 Thank you.
 15 Does anyone have -- or does that complete your 16 discussion, Mr. Guarino, on A; Topic A?
 17 MR. GUARINO: It does, Your Honor.
 THE COURT: Does anyone have any additional 18 comment in this part of the report?
 19 20 (No response.)
 21 THE COURT: None appearing, let's move to A-2.
 22 MR. GUARINO: Yes, Your Honor.
-With regards to - of defendants who have filed a Notice of Appearance, and a preliminary list of persons and entities that were served and
+With regards to 23 A-2, the status on the draft caption, the preliminary list 24 of defendants who have filed a Notice of Appearance, and a 25 preliminary list of persons and entities that were served and